mrphys/tensorflow-nufft/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Each TensorFlow NUFFT release is compiled against a specific version of TensorFlow.
-Please see the compatibility table below to see what versions of each package you can expect to work together.
+To ensure compatibility, it is recommended to install matching versions of TensorFlow and TensorFlow NUFFT according to the table below.

 ========================  ========================  ============
 TensorFlow NUFFT Version  TensorFlow Compatibility  Release Date